-D. Assets, liabilities, deferred inflows of resources and net position or fund balance
+D. Assets, liabilities, and net assets or equity

 1. Cash and investments

 For the purposes of the statement of cash flows the City considers all highly liquid investments with an original maturity of three months or less when purchased, to be cash equivalents.